guylil/petShop/README.md

 run `node index.js`

-Open your favorite browser at `localhost:3000`
+Open your Chrome browser at `localhost:3000`

 ### Hava a look around